 Annual review is an important vehicle for monitoring student progress and must be completed by September 1st of years one and two, prior to embarking on internship for year three, and during each year that the candidate is enrolled in the doctoral program.
 Candidates are required to submit an Annual Student Self-Evaluation and Annual Student Survey prior to the annual review each academic year.
-Candidates are expected to document their progress in the completion of the Doctoral Program in School Psychology Annual Survey by providing information regarding their (a) performance in academic course work, overarching competencies, and FEAPs, (b) research and writing, (c) attendance at professional conferences and workshops, (d) professional presentations, (e) membership in professional associations, (f) teaching and research assistantships, (g) service delivery, (h) professional behavior, (i) other professional activities, (j) other work and community activities, (k) goals for the next academic year, and (l) a well-developed self-care plan.
+Candidates are expected to document their progress in the completion of the Doctoral Program in School Psychology Annual Survey by providing information regarding their (a) performance in academic course work and attainment of at least a minimum level of achievement (MLA) of profession-wide and discipline-specific competencies, (b) passing scores on required competency examinations, (c) research and writing, (d) attendance at professional conferences and workshops, (e) professional presentations, (f) membership in professional associations, (g) teaching and research assistantships, (h) service delivery, (i) professional behavior, (j) other professional activities, (k) other work and community activities, (l) goals for the next academic year, and (m) a well-developed self-care plan.
 Within these areas, progress will be rated as "unsatisfactory," "satisfactory," or "exceptional."
 Prior to the meeting with their faculty mentor, candidates will also submit (as appropriate) the Continuous Professional Improvement Plan developed in PSY 8197 Practicum in School Psychology: Foundations III or the Self Improvement Plan (SIP) which is developed in PSY 8292 Comprehensive Data-Based Assessment: Integrated Report.
 Candidates will be provided both oral and written feedback regarding their performance in these areas by their mentor.
 Strengths and areas for growth are identified and incorporated into the self-improvement plan for each candidate.
 If remediation is required, activities are further identified and a Competency Remediation Plan (CRP) is devised.
 Candidates who require additional support or who demonstrate deficiencies are reviewed more regularly and no later than six months after the annual review.
 At times, remediation may necessitate support at the level requiring the candidate to enroll in an independent study for 1 credit hour as outlined by the plan.
 Annual review information will be evaluated by the school psychology faculty and a copy of the review will be provided to the candidate.